juliusvoggesberger/auto-cen/README.md

 Reproducible results: To make the results reproducible, the parameter `seed` can be used to set a random seed.

-An example for a more advanced call can then be:
+An example of a more advanced call can then be:

     el = ao.EnsembleLearner(ens_size = 20,
                             model_budget = 2400,